Duane-Wegner/Full-Stack-Developer/README.md

 ## 🤝 Support the Curriculum

-This course is maintained by a  [nonprofit organization](https://www.freecodecamp.org).
+This course is maintained by [freeCodeCamp ](https://www.freecodecamp.org)a nonprofit organization.
 You can support development and access additional resources by becoming a supporter of their mission.

 ---